Educational reference only. Not a diagnostic tool. See full disclaimer.

 About

-The alveolar gas equation calculates the partial pressure of oxygen in the alveoli (PAO₂).
-It is fundamental to understanding gas exchange and is used to calculate the A-a gradient.
+This alveolar gas equation calculator estimates the partial pressure of oxygen in the alveoli (PAO₂).
+The alveolar gas equation is fundamental to understanding gas exchange and is used with arterial PaO₂ to calculate the A-a gradient.
 PAO₂ depends on the fraction of inspired oxygen (FiO₂), atmospheric pressure, water vapor pressure, PaCO₂, and the respiratory quotient (RQ).

 Formula